Teacher of the Year

 For School-Level Teacher of the Year

 · The department recommends that districts share the goals of the Teacher of the Year program, eligibility, and selection criteria with teachers and principals to inform their nominations.
 Each school faculty may choose a teacher(s) in each category to participate in the system competition.
-Categories consist of grades pre-k–4, 5–8, and 9–12.
+Categories consist of grades pre-k & elementary, middle, and high school.
 Please note that these categories refer to the grade taught by the teacher and do not refer to the grade structure or designation of the school.

 · While multiple teachers from each grade band may be selected for Teacher of the Year at the school level, it is recommended that the number of teachers chosen in each category does not to exceed one per 20 faculty members (or portion of 20) in that category.